What is Project Portfolio Management (PPM)?

 8. Track, allocate, and optimize project resources throughout the organization.

-10. Align senior management and teams around strategic goals.
+10. Align senior management and portfolio management teams around strategic goals.

 12. Attract, recruit, retain, and develop talent.